Viggen-1/stupid-python-stuff/README.md

 a virtual pet rock that follows simple commands (version 1)
 ## wrong calculator.py
 a calculator that only gives you the wrong answer (dont rely on this as an actual calculator (obv)
+## wordscrambler.py
+a word scrambler that only scrambles one letter in the word
+## passwordgenerator.py
+a password generator that creates needlessly complicated passwords